-Founders Hall will also be available for parish events of 125 people or less.
+Founders Hall is available for parish events of 100 people or less.

-Priority use of the Fellowship Hall and Founders Hall is given as follows:
+Priority use of the Founders Hall is given as follows:

 - Ecumenical and charitable events sponsored by the Pastor.

 - Parishioner-sponsored events Hall is rented by a parishioner or group of parishioners.
 Requests to reserve either location can be made to Ellen Sullivan in the Parish Office (237-3428).